 We rely on Alois Society Members to help us:

 - Increase awareness among the public of the Alzheimer's Association as a source of support and information and as the leading Alzheimer's organization.

-- Accelerate as much research as possible through our peer-reviewed research grant program, which has awarded more than $300 million to scientists since 1982.
+- Accelerate as much research as possible through our peer-reviewed research grant program, which has awarded over $315 million to scientists since 1982.

 - Provide a host of special programs, services and workshops to help caregivers deal effectively with their many responsibilities.

 - Serve as the leading voice for Alzheimer's disease advocacy, fighting for additional funding of Alzheimer's research, support and care initiatives at both the state and federal levels.

 Help us do even more.
 Join the Alois Society today.

 For more information, contact Yvette Coleman at email@example.com or 312.335.5824.

 "We both appreciate the generosity we've received from those who support the Alzheimer's Association, and we cannot thank them enough for giving us the gift of hope!"

 - Caregiver to a person with younger-onset Alzheimer's